 About GI tract NETs

-The most common places in the body where NETs form is the GI tract or digestive system.
-The GI tract starts at the esophagus and ends at the anus, and it plays a central role in digesting food and liquid and in processing waste.
+The most common places in the body where NETs form is the GI tract, or digestive system.
+The body's GI tract starts at the esophagus and ends at the anus.
+It plays a central role in digesting food and liquid and in processing waste.

 Because these tumors develop from neuroendocrine cells, they can make high levels of hormone-like substances called neuropeptides and amines.
 About 40% of NETs release hormones that lead to symptoms.
 These tumors are called “functional.”
-Carcinoid syndrome (see Symptoms and Signs) is a classic type of functional NET and is associated with the release of a substance called serotonin (see Diagnosis), which is most commonly measured in the urine as a substance called 5-hydroxyindoleacetic acid (5-HIAA).
-In other tumors, the hormone-like substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
+Carcinoid syndrome (see Symptoms and Signs) is a classic type of functional NET and is associated with the release of various substances called hormones.
+One of these is called serotonin (see Diagnosis), and it can be measured in the urine or blood.
+In other tumors, the substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
 These NETs are called “non-functional.”

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with a GI tract NET and general survival rates.
 Use the menu to choose a different section to read in this guide.